ji-podhead/ad1/README.md

 For both scenarios, ensure compliance with Swiss/EU data residency and security requirements.
 For more details, see the documentation and `briefing multiagent.md`.

-## Google OAuth Setup for Gmail API
+## Google OAuth Setup (Frontend & Backend)

 To use Google Login and Gmail API, you must create OAuth credentials and a project in Google Cloud.
-Here is a step-by-step guide:
+Follow these steps to ensure correct setup for both frontend and backend:

 ### 1. Enable Gmail API
 - Go to the [Google Cloud Console](https://console.cloud.google.com/)